-- non-geostatistical methods such as: Splines, Thin Plate Splines (Craven and Wahba 1979, Wahba and Wendelberger 1980) and Regression Methods (Davis 1986); - geostatistical methods including different approaches of Kriging, such as: Ordinary and Universal Kriging, Kriging with an External Drift or Cokriging (Goovaerts 1997, Burrough and McDonnell 1998); and - (3) combined methods such as: Trend Surface Analysis Combined with Kriging (Wang et al. 2005), Regression Kriging (Hengl et al. 2007) and Stochastic Interpolation (Sauquet et al. 2000).
+- (1) non-geostatistical methods, such as splines, thin plate splines (Craven and Wahba 1978, Wahba and Wendelberger 1980) and regression methods (Davis 1986); - (2) geostatistical methods including different approaches to kriging, such as ordinary and universal kriging, kriging with an external drift or co-kriging (Goovaerts 1997, Burrough and McDonnell 1998); and - (3) combined methods, such as trend surface analysis combined with kriging (Wang et al. 2005), regression kriging (Hengl et al. 2007) and stochastic interpolation (Sauquet et al. 2000).

-Koutsoyiannis (2000) presented the so-called Broken Line Smoothing (BLS) as a simple alternative to numerical smoothing and interpolating methods, related to piecewise linear regression and to smoothing splines.
-The idea was to approximate a smooth curve that may be drawn for the data points (x_i , y_i) with a broken line or open polygon which can be numerically estimated by means of a least squares fitting procedure.
-The abscissae of the vertices of the broken line did not necessarily coincide with x_i 's but they form a series of points with some chosen, lower or higher, resolution.
+Koutsoyiannis (2000) presented the so-called broken line smoothing (BLS) as a simple alternative to numerical smoothing and interpolating methods, related to piecewise linear regression and to smoothing splines.
+The idea was to approximate a smooth curve that may be drawn for the data points (x_i, y_i) with a broken line or open polygon which can be numerically estimated by means of a least squares fitting procedure.
+The abscissae of the vertices of the broken line did not necessarily coincide with x_i s but they formed a series of points with some chosen, lower or higher, resolution.

 Malamos and Koutsoyiannis (2014) extended the previous method by utilizing the combination of two broken lines into a regression model with known break points and adjustable weights (BLSI).
-The first broken line was fitted to the available data points while the second incorporates, in an objective manner, the influence of an explanatory variable available at a considerably denser dataset.
+The first broken line was fitted to the available data points, while the second incorporated, in an objective manner, the influence of an explanatory variable available at a considerably denser dataset.
 The objective was to improve the accuracy of interpolation across the data points.

 The concept, for both methodologies, was the trade-off between the two objectives of minimizing the fitting error and the roughness of the broken lines.
-The larger the relative weight of the second objective is, the smoother the broken lines resulting by the fitting procedure will be.
+The larger the relative weight of the second objective is, the smoother the broken lines resulting from the fitting procedure will be.

-In the present study the method is generalized for the case of 2D data.
-The main idea, presented as Bilinear Surface Smoothing (BSS), is to approximate a surface that may be drawn for the data points (x_i, y_i) with consecutive bilinear surfaces which can be estimated by means of a least square fitting procedure into a surface regression model with known break points and adjustable weights.
-The concept was, once more, the trade-off between the two objectives of minimizing the fitting error and the roughness of the bilinear surface.
+In the present study the method is generalized for the case of two-dimensional data.
+The main idea, presented as bilinear surface smoothing (BSS), is to approximate a surface that may be drawn for the data points (x_i , y_i) with consecutive bilinear surfaces which can be estimated by means of a least squares fitting procedure into a surface regression model with known break points and adjustable weights.
+The concept was, once more, a trade-off between the two objectives of minimizing the fitting error and the roughness of the bilinear surface.